farshed/genius-lyrics-api/README.md

 A package that provides a convenient wrapper around [Genius API](https://genius.com/developers) for searching and scraping song lyrics.<br/>It doesn't use any native node dependencies and thus, can be used with any frontend frameworks/lib.

-> :warning: **If you're using this in a frontend web app and testing on localhost,** you might get a CORS block error.
-To bypass this, you need to disable Same-Origin Policy in your browser.
-Follow the instructions [here](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome).

 ## Installation